with Heather Hedden

 - Define project types

 Heather Hedden is a senior vocabulary editor at Gale, a Cengage Learning Company, where she edits the subject thesaurus for the indexing and retrieval of Gale research database content and develops discipline taxonomies for educational products.
 Previously, she worked as a taxonomist at Viziant and First Wind and as taxonomy consultant at PPC and self-employed through Hedden Information Management.

 As a consultant, Heather designed and developed numerous taxonomies and metadata strategies for both web content and internal content management for diverse client.
 She is a past manager of the Taxonomies & Controlled Vocabularies and Digital Publications Indexing SIGs and past president of the New England Chapter of ASI.
 Heather teaches online workshops in taxonomy creation through Hedden Information Management and is author of The Accidental Taxonomist (Information Today Inc., 2010, 2016).

 The live webinar event was May 22, 2018.

 ASI members, please log in to the website for member pricing.

-Non-Member live webinar is $59, and you will have long-term access to the replay following the event.
-After May 22, purchase the replay for $69.
+Non-Member webinar is $69, and you will have long-term access to the replay.

 After you purchase the webinar, return to this page, refresh your screen, and view the webinar replay.